raspberrypilearning/safeguarding-module/en/quiz3/question_5.md

 legend: Question 5 of 6
 ---

-Jane looked at her watch twice
+Jane looked at her watch twice.
+Is this:

 --- choices ---
 - (x) Fact / Observation